raspberrypilearning/freecad-chess-set/en/step_6.md

 ![constraints](images/constraints.png)

 Most of these constraints are to do with the nature of a square.
-Opposite sides must be parrallel and all sides must have the same length, for instance.
-One constraint you added yourself, byt ensuring the square was in the centre of the plane.
+Opposite sides must be parallel and all sides must have the same length, for instance.
+One constraint you added yourself, by ensuring the square was in the centre of the plane.

 You can also see in the **Tasks** tab that your square has *2 degrees of freedom*